PascalGraf95/proj-sorting-robot/README.md

-# Sorting screws and other unknown objects based on image features in a unsupervised fashing using DoBot Magician
+# Sorting screws and other unknown objects based on image features in a unsupervised fashion using DoBot Magician

 ## General Information
 - This project has its origin  from a batchelor thesis assignment which was worked out by Prof. Dr.-Ing.
 Nicolaj Stache.